Helmsley: Governance

-An electoral ward in the same name exists.
-This ward stretches north from Helmsley with a total population of 3,066 measured at the 2011 Census.

-It was part of the Ryedale district between 1974 and 2023.
+Helmsley was part of the Ryedale district between 1974 and 2023.
 It is now administered by North Yorkshire Council.

+An electoral ward covering Helmsley existed within Ryedale district: this ward stretched north from Helmsley, with a total population of 3,066 measured at the 2011 Census.
+Since 2022, Helmsley and Sinnington division has been represented by one councillor.

 Population

 The population of the larger Helmsley ward area was recorded by the 2001 Census as being 3,097.
 North Yorkshire County Council, however, estimated in 2000 that the population of the actual urban town area was approximately 1,500, measured at 1,515 in the 2011 census.
 The town is in the catchment area of Ryedale School.